Hours of Operation

 Fees for Senior Citizens (65 and older)

 Any person 16 years or older must obtain a fishing license.
 A New York State driver’s license is needed to prove residency.
-Licenses are valid from October 1 through September 30.
+Licenses are valid for one year.

 Hunting – small game, big game, muzzle loading requires a previous hunting license or hunter education certificate.